chrismintan/poke-game/README.md

 ```
 for (var i = 0; i < pokemonImage.data.length; i+=4 ) {
 		// This function only picks the pixels which have color.
-Colored pixels would be pixels which have a Red / Green / Blue value of at least one
+Colored pixels would be pixels
+		// which have a Red / Green / Blue value of at least one
 	  if( pokemonImage.data[i] >= 1 || pokemonImage.data[i+1] >= 1 || pokemonImage.data[i+2] >= 1) {

 				// The RGB values are totaled up and averaged
 				var avg = (pokemonImage.data[i] + pokemonImage.data[i+1] + pokemonImage.data[i+2])/3
 				pokemonImage.data[i] = avg;		// Corresponds to the Red index
 				pokemonImage.data[i+1] = avg;	// Corresponds to the Green index
 				pokemonImage.data[i+2] = avg;	// Corresponds to the Blue index

-	      // Together, these 3 values make up the RGB color value of each individual pixel.
-Making the values of their RGB to be the average turns the colored image into a greyscale picture!
+				// Together, these 3 values make up the RGB color value of each individual pixel
+				// Making the values of their RGB to be the average turns the colored image into a
+				// greyscale picture!
 	  };
 };